Last updated on October 18, 2023

 Creating difficult decisions

 Another example is shown below.
 Black opened with a 2-1 and has moved 13/11, 6/5.
 They have a builder in their outer board and hope to secure the 5-point with their next roll.
 White has responded with a 6-3 Unfortunately, with that roll white has no choice but to leave lone checkers that are vulnerable for a hit.
 Although, white cannot hit or secure a point they can still leave black with a difficult decision on their next roll.

 White has a number of different moves to consider.
 However, one move stands out, which is 24/15.
 This move leaves black with a difficult choice if the roll includes a 1 or a 3 on their next turn.
 Black then needs to choose between hitting the blot on white’s 15-point or securing their own 5-point.
 If black rolls 1-3 exactly, they can achieve both objectives.

-Duplication moves are a great way to increasing the likelihood of a subsequent throw being to your advantage.
+Duplication moves are a great way of increasing the likelihood of a subsequent throw being to your advantage.
 It is an essential skill of backgammon that utilises probability to create favourable rolls for yourself and to force your opponent into difficult situations.